Privacy, explained simply

 What we collect

-We collect information in three buckets:
+We collect information in the following categories:

 How we collect it

-Why we use it
+Why we use it, and our legal bases

 Google data & OAuth access